mojombo/tomdoc/tomdoc.md

 The signature section allows you to specify the nature of methods that are dynamically created at runtime.

-The section MUST start with the word "Signature" on a line by itself.
+The section MUST start with a line with two hyphens followed by a blank line.
+This separator makes it easy to visually distinguish the method documentation from the signature documentation.
+The next line MUST be the word "Signature" by itself.
 The next line SHOULD be blank.
 The following lines SHOULD be indented by two spaces (three spaces from the initial comment marker) and contain special code that shows the method signature(s).
 For complex dynamic signatures, you SHOULD name and demarcate signature variables with `<>` for required parts and `[]` for optional parts.
 Use `...` for repeating elements.
 If there are dynamic elements to the signature, document them in the same was as the Arguments section, but leave out any type declarations.
 Documentation for metaprogrammed methods may exist independent of any actual code, or it may appear above the code that creates the methods.
 Use your best judgment.

+    # --
+    #
     # Signature
     #
     #   find_by_<field>[_and_<field>...](args)